purugupta99/software-product-sprint/README.md

-This repo contains my portfolio and SPS projects.
+This repo contains Puru Gupta's portfolio and SPS projects.